doomdagger/MovieQuerier/README.md

 ```

 The server, by default, will listen at `http://localhost:5000`.
 Before running the application, please make sure you have at least one movie being built already.

+### Important notion

+The whole resources folder is portable.
+Once you have your movie assets being built, you can keep the resources folder only.
+For future running, simply replace the empty resources folder with your kept one.
+The application can then make full advantage of it.
+Enjoy!